tonethar/IGME-230-Fall-2019/projects/project-1.md

 ### V-C. Other
 - all file names:
   - must begin with a *lowercase* letter
-  - must NOT have spaces in them.
-If you really feel a space makes the name more legible, then use a dash (`-`) instead
+  - must NOT have *spaces* in them.
+If you really feel a space makes the name more legible, then use a dash (`-`) instead.
+Example "picture-of-family.jpg" NOT "picture of family.jpg"

 <a id="design"></a>